Kong/docs.konghq.com/app/docs/enterprise/0.31-x/kong-implementation-checklist.md

 # Kong Implementation Checklist

 - Kong can run on instances of any size with any resources.
 While the system requirements vary significantly depending on the use-case, generally speaking, we recommend to start big and then gradually reduce the instances to the appropriate number and size.
 - When allocating resources to a Kong cluster, slightly over-provision the cluster to make room for request spikes.
-Kong requires a database to run and you can choose either Cassandra or Postgres.
+Kong requires a database to run and you can choose either Cassandra or PostgreSQL.

-### Postgres
+### PostgreSQL

-- Generally speaking, Postgres works well for most of the use-cases, and it’s usually easier to setup.
+- Generally speaking, PostgreSQL works well for most of the use-cases, and it’s usually easier to setup.
 We recommend setting up a master-slave replication with servers located in different racks, data centers or availability zones to account for infrastructure failures.
-- In multi-DC environments, Postgres may not be the right fit, since a Kong node located in a different datacenter will have to send write requests all the way to the Postgres data-center, adding increased latency to the system.
+- In multi-DC environments, PostgreSQL may not be the right fit, since a Kong node located in a different datacenter will have to send write requests all the way to the PostgreSQL data-center, adding increased latency to the system.

 ### Cassandra